Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Photon Counting for postmerger detection and inference

 Physically, this noise corresponds to the shot noise from Poisson statistics of measuring the fringe offset photons.
 Improved (reduced) noise from injecting squeezed states is expressed through the parameter $e^{-2z}=10^{-{\text{dB}_{\text{sqz}}}/10}$, where ${\text{dB}_{\text{sqz}}}$ is in decibels of observed quantum noise-power reduction.
 The shot noise PSD without squeezing and calibrated in units of strain is~\cite{Ganapathy:2023},

-The principal difference between $S_{q}(f)$ and $S_{P_q}(f)$ is the choice of units and the (non-) inclusion of squeezing.
+The principal difference between $S_{q}(f)$ and $S_{P_q}(f)$ is the choice of units and the (non) inclusion of squeezing.
 The latter is in physical or low-level interferometer measured-power units, while the former is calibrated to strain spectral density.
 After calibration, shot noise no longer depends on $P_{\text{fringe}}$, and only depends on the amount of power in the interferometer arms, the interferometer bandwidth, and the squeezing level.
-We choose to omit the squeezing level in $S_q(f)$ for later convenience, Eq.~\eqref{eq:inner_pc}.
-Although shot noise is Poissonian in nature, the large number of photons in $P_{\text{fringe}}$ allows for it to be approximated as a Gaussian noise process, with an independent normal distribution at every frequency.
+We choose to omit the squeezing level in $S_q(f)$ for later convenience, following Eq.~\eqref{eq:inner_pc}, {in using the quantum spectral density rather than the optical gain as it is more typically available.} Although shot noise is Poissonian in nature, the large number of photons in $P_{\text{fringe}}$ allows for it to be approximated as a Gaussian noise process, with an independent normal distribution at every frequency.

 Altogether, the strain measured using the fringe light as a homodyne readout follows from Eq.~\eqref{eq:HD_terms},